 Honestly, there’s a reason you are upset, and I believe this situation with your friends is just the tip of the iceberg.
 There’s something here that isn’t being dealt with or discussed and you have to get to the bottom of it.
 It’s imperative that you go within and sit with your feelings.
 Dig deep down and question your actions and your thoughts about your worth and your ability to be loved.
 Something’s telling me that all is not as it seems when it comes to your self-love and your self-confidence.

 No one has the ability or the power to make you doubt yourself unless you give them that power.
 So, are you or have you given your power away?
 Did you begin giving your power away whenever you changed your appearance to fit in with society?
 Did you give your power away to be loved and validated?
 Did you begin giving your power away when you agreed with your ‘ugly duckling’ status?
 Did you begin giving your power away when you began behaving in a manner that wasn’t authentically you?

 Maybe all that I am saying has no bearing on your life and I’m just reaching, but I don’t think that’s the case.
 You may want to sit with yourself and what I’ve said and just ponder the questions I’ve broached and your answers.

 More questions that I believe will do you some good are:

-And now that you’ve changed, do you love yourself more than you did before the makeover?
-If so why?
+- Now that you’ve changed, do you love yourself more than you did before the makeover.
+If so, why?

 I know, I know.
 I’ve given you a lot to think about but it’s all coming from a place of love.
 Just know that there are people out there who loved you before the makeover and I guarantee you they don’t love you more because you’ve changed your appearance.
 They love you and will always love you because of what is within your heart.
 Never forget that!
 So, good luck pondering all those questions and just know that I’m rooting for you!
 I wish you well on your journey and good luck with your next steps!